surma/surma.dev/content/things/js-to-asc.md

 This default runtime, called `incremental`, is surprisingly small, adding only about 2KB of gzip’d WebAssembly to your module.
 AssemblyScript also offers alternative runtimes, namely `minimal` and `stub` that can be chosen using the `--runtime` flag. `minimal` uses the same allocator, but a more lightweight GC that does _not_ run automatically but must be manually invoked.
 This could be interesting for high-performance use-cases like games where you want to be in control when the GC will pause your program. `stub` is _extremely_ small (~400B gzip’d) and fast, as it’s just a [bump allocator].

-> **My lovely memory bump**: Bump allocators are _extrelemy_ fast, but lack the ability to free up memory.
+> **My lovely memory bump**: Bump allocators are _extremely_ fast, but lack the ability to free up memory.
 While that sounds stupid, it can be extremely useful for single-purpose modules, where instead of freeing memory, you delete the entire WebAssembly instance and rather create a new one.
 If you are curious, I actually wrote a bump allocator in my article [Compiling C to WebAssembly without Emscripten][c to webassembly].

 How much faster does that make our binary heap experiment?
 Quite significantly!